Building a Neck Contour Jig

 First I created curves for the 1st and the 16th fret and then I project the curves to the points where the profiles sit on the neck rest beam following the outer lines of the fret area.

 The support plate offers 19 mm wide slots to hold the carriage rails.
-The slot in the center is one the one hand used as vertical guide for the axis if the neck rest beam and on the other hand you can screw the ball bearing mechanism into this slot.
+The slot in the center is one the one hand used as vertical guide for the axles if the neck rest beam and on the other hand you can screw the ball bearing mechanism into this slot.

 I tried to make this jig as flexible as possible so I added a clamping mechanism as depth stop for the carriage rails.
 The initial setup takes a little bit longer due to this option but it can be very accurately calibrated.

 I tried several ways to attach the bearnig ball to the support plate.
-At the end I found an axis which is normally used for smaller wheels.
+At the end I found an axle which is normally used for smaller wheels.
 It has a diameter of 8 mm which fits perfectly to the inner diameter of the ball bearing (8 mm x 22 mm x 7 mm).
 I used some super glue to fix it permanently.

 Two wing nuts are used for every depth stop because they have to withstand a good amount of pressure caused by the weight of the plunge router.